 Your den (and the other dens in your area) will be part of a pack and will have a pack number.
 That pack number is your Scout unit number.

 At first, I had to look at my son's uniform shirt to remember what our pack number was!
 The pack number is worn on the left sleeve below the council patch.
-In the picture, the unit number would be 12.
+In this picture, the unit number would be 297.